sonic-net/sonic-mgmt/ansible/README.testbed.md

 4. Connections from root fanout switches are 802.1Q trunks
 5. Any testbed server can access any DUT port by sending a packet with the port vlan tag (root fanout switch should have this vlan number enabled on the server trunk)

+# Fanout switch configuration
+*Fanout switch*: A physical switch which enables VLAN trunking.
+   * Et33 is a vlan trunking port and is connected to the eth0 port of the linux host.
+   * Et1-Et32 are vlan access ports and are connect to DUT.
+   * Enable LACP/LLDP passthrough
+   * Disable spanning tree protocol

 # Testbed server connections

 ![](img/testbed-server.png)